 2. The Streets of Old Havana.
 This is super awesome street photography.
 Everyone is super friendly, and you will be so overwhelmed, it’s hard to take a wicked photo.
 The best time to shoot is midday.
-Best lens to use is a 24-70 mm.
+The best lens to use is 24-70 mm.

 3. The Port.
-This place is incredible, lots of locals go sit and wait for the crew ships to come in.
-There are also loads of classic cars everywhere, this is the best place to photograph the coolest cars.
+This place is incredible; lots of locals go sit and wait for the crew ships to come in.
+There are also loads of classic cars everywhere.
+This is the best place to photograph the coolest cars.
 The best time to shoot is midday.
-Best lens to use is a 24-70 mm.
+The best lens to use is a 24-70 mm.

 6. Rafael Trejo Boxing Gym – Gimnasio de Boxeo Rafael Trejo.
 This place is epic and has a lot of history.
 The best boxing Olympians have come out of here—the best time to shoot, anytime during training.
-Best lens to use is a super-wide or a 24-70 mm.
+The best lens to use is a super-wide or a 24-70 mm.

 7. Parque Central.
-This place is quite amazing.
-It’s full of locals and tourists alike, it is the meeting hub for people, and you can see beautiful cars and awesome people just hanging out.
+This place is quite impressive.
+It’s full of locals and tourists alike, it is the meeting hub for people, and you can see beautiful cars and fantastic people just hanging out.
 Best time to shoot, daytime.
-Best lens to use is a 24-70 mm.
+The best lens to use is a 24-70 mm.

 9. El Malecon Divers.
 This is a great place to photograph the kids playing in the water.
-Not only that, but also the fisherman hang out here.
+Not only that but also the fisherman hang out here.
 They are usually here midday to Sunset.
-Best lens to use is a super-wide or a 24-70 mm.
+The best lens to use is a super-wide or a 24-70 mm.

 13. The Rocks.
 These are the rocks at the bottom of the fort El Morro.
 You can drive there or take a taxi or simply walk.
 The best time to shoot is at Sunset.
-Best lens to use is a super-wide or a 24-70 mm.
+The best lens to use is a super-wide or a 24-70 mm.

 14. El Cristo de la Habana, Cuba.
 Right behind me, there is a massive christ that stands tall.
 When you take a taxi there, just ask them to take you to El Cristo de la Habana, and he will know where to go.
 The best time to shoot is at Sunset.
 The best lens to use is a super-wide or a 24-70 mm.

 15. Agramonte.
 This is the name of the actual street.
 It is here where you can find these beautiful buildings.
 It is close to El Capitolio.
 The best time to shoot is at Sunset.
-Best lens to use is a super-wide or a 24-70 mm.
+The best lens to use is a super-wide or a 24-70 mm.

 If you have any questions or suggestions, drop me a line below.
 Hashtag #edinchavez when you post photos from these spots.
 I would love to check them out.